For NBC chief, 'critical mass' of accusers ended Cosby's TV show

-PASADENA, California (Reuters) - NBC canceled plans for a new television show with Bill Cosby because the number of women accusing the comedian of sexual assault reached a level that tainted the project, NBC Entertainment Chairman Robert Greenblatt said on Friday.
+PASADENA, California, Jan 16 (Reuters) - NBC canceled plans for a new television show with Bill Cosby because the number of women accusing the comedian of sexual assault reached a level that tainted the project, NBC Entertainment Chairman Robert Greenblatt said on Friday.

 Greenblatt, speaking at a Television Critics Association meeting, said it was “safe to say” NBC would never pursue a future show with the comedian, who starred in the network’s hit 1980s family sitcom “The Cosby Show.”